AliFlux/heatmap-gl/README.md

 ## Purpose

 There are lots of heatmaps for javascript.
-Almost all of them are just for user tracking (they only support drawing circles).
-I created a general purpose heatmap library that can accept raw data and be used for all sort of scientific and medical applications.
+Almost all of them are just for user tracking (they only support drawing points/circles).
+I created a general purpose heatmap library that can accept raw 2D data and can be used for all sorts of scientific and medical applications.

-## Stay In Touch
+## Stay in touch

 For latest releases and announcements, check out my site: [aliashraf.net](http://aliashraf.net)